Constitution & Bylaws

 Section C. Committee Functions

 1. The Executive Committee shall consist of the President, President-Elect, Secretary, and Treasurer.
 This committee may meet upon call of the President to discuss matters pertinent to the Branch.
+The chairperson of the Executive Committee shall be the President.

 2. The Program Committee shall be responsible for the procurement and/or selection of programs for presentation at Branch meetings and the publicity for these meetings.
+The chairperson of the Program Committee shall be the President-Elect.

-3. The Election Committee shall submit to the Secretary nominees for offices which are to be filled by election prior to January 1st of the following year and report the results of the election to the Secretary within one week of the final date for the return of the ballots.
+3. The Election Committee shall keep track of which offices are due to be filled by election and send out communication to the membership for nominations.
+The Election Committee shall be responsible for gathering the nominations, sending the voting information to the membership, and reporting the results of the election to the Secretary within one week of the final date for the return of the ballots.
 The committee shall consist of at least two members.
+The chairperson of the Election Committee shall be the Newsletter Editor.

 Article V. Finances